domsson/candies/volume-pulse/README.md

 # volume-pulse

-This is a small utility that will try to print the volume level of the _default_ sound device (sink).
+This is a small utility that will try to print the volume level of the _default_ PulseAudio sound device (sink).

 ## Dependencies